carpentries/maintainer-onboarding/episodes/02-skills.md

 > > * Accessibility - take seriously any comments a contributor makes about accessibility issues.
 > > * Inclusivity - avoid unnecessary use of gendered pronouns and other exclusive language.
 > {: .solution}
 {: .discussion}

-> ## Discussion
-> How easy was it to use our Contributor Guidelines?
-Was there
-> anything unclear or difficult?
-What things do you think will
-> be confusing for new GitHub users?
-{: .discussion}

 When interacting with contributors, whether new or old, we want to